ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Preliminary Evaluation

 \section{Preliminary Evaluation}

 We quantitatively evaluated whether ICCheck meets the required criteria from three perspectives: execution time, portability to various languages, and accuracy.
-In the following experiments, we used ICCheck v0.8.2 on Ubuntu 24.10 (WSL2) running on an i9-12900K (16 cores and 24 threads) with 16 GB RAM.
+In the following experiments, we used ICCheck v0.8.2, which was the latest version available at the time of the evaluation\footnote{ The updates from the version evaluated in this study (v0.8.2) to the latest version (v0.10.0) include a minor improvement to the detection behavior that may affect the results of the experiments on open-source repositories (Sections 4.1, 4.2, and 4.3), although the impact is expected to be small and unlikely to affect the conclusions in these subsections. }, on Ubuntu 24.10 (WSL2) running on an i9-12900K (16 cores, 24 threads) with 16 GB RAM.
+Several scripts for reproducing the experimental results are provided in the repository\footnote{\url{https://github.com/salab/iccheck/tree/main/docs/evaluations}}.